henrythasler/cloud-osmdata/UPGRADE.md

 TOP|51.61801655

 9. Hit `Submit`
-10. Go to the Batch Dashboard and wait until the job finishes.
+10. Go to the Batch Dashboard and wait until the job finishes (30min).

 ## Import into Database